Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Execute a command inside a VM via VMware Tools,' a specific verb+resource.
-It distinguishes from sibling tools like vm_guest_download or vm_guest_exec_output by focusing on execution, and includes a [WRITE] label for clarity.
+The description starts with '[WRITE]' and clearly states 'Execute a command inside a VM via VMware Tools,' providing a specific verb and resource.
+It distinguishes from siblings like vm_guest_download by explaining that output is not directly captured.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.